 Getting into a top tier MBA program can be competitive.
-The top 10 programs have an average acceptance rate of less than 20%, according to US News.
-But the elite of the elite, such as Stanford Graduate School of Business, one of the most challenging schools to get into, is just at 6.9%.
-Stanford’s acceptance rate is followed by Harvard at 11.5% and MIT Sloan School of Management, which is 14.6%.
+The top 10 programs have an average acceptance rate of less than 18%.
+But the elite of the elite accept even fewer applicants.
+The acceptance rate at Stanford Graduate School of Business, one of the most challenging schools to get into, is just 6.9%.

 MBA Application Consultants help candidates fine-tune their application with the hopes of improving their chances of acceptance.
 If you’re considering applying for a top MBA school, here’s helpful information about the value an MBA Application Consultant could bring to the admission process.

-Since getting into an elite school is a monumental task, some candidates may need additional support.
-An MBA Admissions Consultant also known as a B School Consultant can offer candidates an advantage in the demanding world of the MBA admissions process.
+Since getting into an elite school can be a monumental task, some candidates may need additional support.
+An MBA Admissions Consultant, also known as a B School Consultant, can offer candidates an advantage in the demanding world of the MBA admissions process.
 These consultants tend to be highly skilled communicators and have extensive knowledge about the MBA admissions process.

 MBA Application Consultants provide services including program selection, essay brainstorming, essay review, resume review, interview preparation, and more.